ripple/rippled-network-crawler/README.md

 #### Setup

-Clone the repo, create a config.json file with the data connection details and entry IP, then:
+Clone the repo, create a `config.json` file (refer to `example-config.json`).
+Enter your PostgreSQL connection details and entry IP, then:
 ```
 $ npm install
 $ node setup <--- db initialization